lewtds/prolog-sheets/README.md

 A smart, scripted spreadsheet in which you don’t write cell formulas directly but instead write a series of high-level logic rules to “relate” cell values and cell properties like color or border together.

+Ex: *2nd row is 1st row + 2* or
+*even rows look darker, based on the color specified at cell B15*.

-I hope this could become a viable application prototyping platform in the near future.
+I hope this could become a viable application prototyping platform in the near future, fixing many of the problems with spreadsheets as an application building platform, esp. the low reproducibility due to the WYSIWYG nature and the hidden-by-default behavior of cell formulas

 The project is in a very early stage.
 For now, please check the screenshots/screencaps in the [docs](docs/) folder and and this collection of sketches in OneNote to get a glimpse of what goes on in my mind: https://1drv.ms/u/s!AsPGvKKy2Gsw4BhEquKaQ_WSvaf0